Towards a Comprehensive Model of Mediating Frustration in Videogames

 It’s All CRAAP

-Passing or failing a set of acronyms does not necessarily mean any given writing is worthy of the press or trashcan.
-Even so, a basic review rubric gives us a reasonable outline of quality.
+Passing or failing a set of acronyms doesn’t automatically determine whether a piece of writing belongs in the press or the trashcan.
+Still, a basic review rubric gives us a reasonable framework for evaluating quality.

-- Currency: Barring any truly disruptive breakthroughs in human psychology or interactive entertainment, the study’s subject matter and approach are current to contemporary standards and references.
+Currency: Barring any truly disruptive breakthroughs in human psychology or interactive entertainment, the study’s subject matter and approach remain current by contemporary standards and references.

-- Relevance: From a personal standpoint, the study is of little direct interest.
-However, as mentioned above ALL studies are relevant to all people when they consider how human knowledge interconnects.
-In the case of someone involved in the fields of psychology or developing applications that interact directly with end users, an argument could be made it is a must read.
+Relevance: From a personal standpoint, the study holds little direct interest.
+However, as mentioned earlier, all studies are relevant to all people once you consider how human knowledge interconnects.
+For those working in psychology or developing applications that engage directly with end users, this might not just be relevant – it could be essential reading.

 Like, Literary Reviewing